gpsites/objectivismseminar.com/index.md

 [**our TalkShoe Page**](http://www.talkshoe.com/talkshoe/web/talkCast.jsp?masterId=15215&amp;cmd=tc "The Objectivism Seminar at TalkShoe.com")!
 Here is what we have planned:

-* Monday February 26,
+* Monday March 5,
   8:00pm [Mountain][mtn]:
-  Carl will begin
+  Carl will continue
   leading our discussion of
   Chapter 7 (Reducing Risks and Side Effects) in Alex Epstein's book, [The Moral Case for Fossil Fuels][book]